shahrk/feature-hunt/README.md

 ## Getting Started with Development
 There are two ways to install and develop for featurehunt

-Method 1) Using Docker containers.
+Method 1) Using Docker

-Method 2) Using Local machine.
+Method 2) Using Local machine

-## Installation With Dockers.
+## Installation With Docker.

 #### STEP 1)  Follow the steps to install Docker for your OS
  https://docs.docker.com/get-docker